Geranium is an enchantment in the garden and on the deck all summer long.

 If you don’t want to take any risk, wait for the frost spells to weaken before bringing it out, towards the month of May.

-Wait for the end of April or even mid-May in regions further North before setting it in place, and add geranium-specific growing medium to your earth.
+Wait for the end of April or even mid-May in regions further North before setting it in place.
+While you’re putting it in the ground, add geranium-specific growing medium to your soil.

 Start in February for the varieties that are propagated through sowing.